-Proposed SEA Appraisal prompts Impact - Description Impact - objective Symbol maximising efficient uses of land?
-SEA 16: To Does the policy This policy identifies a regeneration opportunity on land north and south of County U + maintain a high have an adverse Bridge.
-The fourth criteria in the third paragraph of the policy is for The maximisation of Uquality impact on the opportunities to improve pedestrian, cycle and motorised vehicular access across the River environment in Malton Air Quality Derwent and the York-Scarborough Railway Line. terms of air quality Management area?
+Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol towards previously developed land. risk).
+The plan considers this an opportunity to improve the built fabric of the towns.
+A positive impact is registered here as it directs development to previously developed land.
+Does the policy focus on maximising efficient uses of land?
+SEA 16: To maintain a high quality environment in terms of air quality Does the policy have an adverse impact on the Malton Air Quality Management area?
+This policy identifies a regeneration opportunity on land north and south of County Bridge.
+The fourth criteria in the third paragraph of the policy is for The maximisation of opportunities to improve pedestrian, cycle and motorised vehicular access across the River Derwent and the York-Scarborough Railway Line.
 Proposals envisaged under this policy could lead to disruption to the highways during the construction phase but the policy could lead to long term improvements overall.
 Since the emissions in the Malton Air Quality Management Area (which is close to the land at RC2) are traffic related, this policy registers uncertain positive impact and an uncertain negative impact.
+U+ U-